Twenty-four years ago, as a young adult, I was brought to my knees by a severe depression that for years refused to budge, and almost took my life.

 1.Has become almost completely symptom-free.
 Being symptom free is important not just because it’s a positive outcome, but also because long-term research studies show that even relatively minor symptoms of depression make it more than four times likely that full-scale depression will return.

 2. Demonstrates good psychosocial functioning.
 Good psychosocial functioning refers to a person doing well across a number of areas, including in their job, in their relationships, and in how they cope with adversity.
-Even though it may sound obvious that these factors would be important in shaping who stays well after depression, only about 5 percent of treatment studies measure psychosocial functioning at all.
+Even though it may sound obvious that these factors would be important in shaping who stays well after depression,

 3. Has a high-functioning well period that lasts for longer than six months.
 A well period of this duration is important because it may set in motion an “upward spiral” of thoughts and behaviors that can block depression from returning over much a longer period of time (for decades or even a lifetime).